Saridraj/hl-pa/README.md

   }
   ```

-   For search product by name in any language use method GET to path /products/search and send query like name, page, and limit. example in below
+   For search product by name in any language use method GET to path /products/search and send query like name, page, and limit. example in below and the result show in pagination format follows Fig 3.4

    ```bash
    http://localhost:3000/products/search?name=Phone&page=2&limit=5